jessehouwing/azure-pipelines-tasks-zips/README.md

 The extension package size '38060652 bytes' exceeds the maximum package size '26214400 bytes'
 ```

-To work around this issue, you can [use the installation method that pushes the task-zips directlty](#installation) or incease the configured maximum by running the following SQL statement against your Azure DevOps Server Configuration database using a size that is bigger than the one reported in the error message:
+To work around this issue, you can [use the installation method that pushes the task-zips directly](#installation) or increase the configured maximum by running the following SQL statement against your Azure DevOps Server Configuration database using a size that is bigger than the one reported in the error message:

 ```
 DECLARE @keyvalues dbo.typ_keyvaluepairstringtablenullable;